bosoxfan3/DCG-Client/README.md

 Screenshots
 -----------
-**Landing Page:** Users can learn about Pick 16, sign up, log in, or test it out with a demo account.
+**Landing Page:** Users can learn about Pick 16, sign up, log in, or test it out with a demo account (Demo account link at bottom of signup form).
 ![Landing Page](/src/screenshots/LandingPage.png)

 **Leaderboard:** Users can see where their point total puts them in the standings of all the users.